by Lyudmila Bloch, Etiquette Expert NYC

 Your potential employer might choose to take you to lunch to see how you handle pressure – graceful dining and simultaneous business chat are for the pros!

-To be successful in the business, your business dining skills during a business lunch must be on par with your professional skills.
-Good business skills are practiced not so much in words as in actions and attitude.
+To be successful in business, your business dining skills during a business lunch must be on par with your professional skills.
+Good business skills are practiced not so much in words but in actions and attitude.

 I once got a phone call from the president of a big manufacturing company because she wanted to fire her CFO but not for the lack of skills.
-The problem was his repulsive table manners.
-She could no longer include him in any important business meetings with clients because ”her major account” made comments about the CFO’s disgusting table manners.
+The problem was his innapropriate table manners and comments during business meals.
+She could no longer include him in any important business meetings with clients because clients made comments about the CFO’s table manners.
 For one thing, he had a habit of chewing food with his mouth open!
 He had good financial skills but his social skills for business needed a major makeover.

-Table manners do matter a great deal!
-Good manners show not only respect and consideration for fellow diners, but also one’s level of refinement.
+Table manners matter a great deal!
+Good manners demonstrate not only respect and consideration for fellow diners, but also one’s level of refinement.
 They may even give you the edge over another candidate, so take a few moments to review our tips on business dining etiquette and table manners.

 Do's and Dont's of Dining:

 - Do not order difficult-to-eat foods (pasta, ribs, etc.)